 to answering hundreds of your questions every day— takes time, energy, and more coffee than we’d like to admit.

-If any of our tips are useful to you and you’re thinking of purchasing a discounted travel insurance,
+If any of our tips have been useful and you’re thinking of buying discounted travel insurance,

-booking a hotel, booking your flights, using Remitly, etc… we’d be grateful if you did it through our links.
+booking a hotel, booking your flights, using Remitly, and more… we’d be grateful if you did it through our links.

 • You pay exactly the same (sometimes even less thanks to our discounts).